2210 East 54th Street, Indianapolis, IN 46220, US

 *DD-214 Discharge Papers can be requested online by visiting www.archives.gov

-Obtain your proof of eligibility, head to the post to fill out an application, join online at https://www.alaforveterans.org/joining/ or send your application (found on the same webpage), proof of eligibility & a check/money order for adult dues $33 &/or Junior dues of $5.50 to:
+Obtain your proof of eligibility, head to the post to fill out an application or send your application with a check/money order/certified check your dues.

 Melissa Clawson